 Three of the four splitters came from a production yard in Kuantan, Malaysia, where the local jetty had to be used for loading out the gigantic splitters.
 Mammoet’s geotechnical survey indicated that the load bearing capacity of the jetty was 1200 tons.
 This was insufficient to carry the full 1600-ton load.
 The fourth splitter had to be picked up in Malacca, where there was no suitable load-out point for the massive column.

-Optimized installation through precision maneuvering, and smart application of the laws of physics.Singapore Parallel Train, Jurong Island
+Smart application of the laws of physics and precision maneuvering optimized the installation process.Singapore Parallel Train, Jurong Island

 In order to reduce the ground bearing pressure on the Kuantan jetty, Mammoet had placed the 108-meter splitter on three sets of SPMTs.
 During the load-out, a portion of the weight was continuously redistributed between the trailers on land and those on the barge.
 This was done using the hydraulic system of the SPMTs.
 In this way, part of the pressure was kept off of the jetty at all times.The splitter from Malacca was loaded out via a beachhead created with a barge.
 On Jurong Island, the four splitters were brought on land and transported to their final destination at night to minimize impact on the heavy daytime traffic.
 Once Mammoet delivered the splitters to the congested site after some high-precision maneuvering, the columns were installed by the upgraded MSG 80 DS Crane.
 Reinforced especially for this project with a double-stacked boom, the MSG was able to lift the tall and heavy columns into position in the crowded refinery.